dmodjeska/dog_breed_identification/README.md

 ## Introduction

-During the period March-April 2018, Kaggle held a competition called DonorsChoose.org Application Screening.
-The goal was to predict whether teachers' project proposals were accepted by DonorsChoose.org, a non-profit organization.
+During the period September 2017 - February 2018, Kaggle held a competition called Dog Breed Identification.
+The goal was to categorize the breed of a dog from an image, with data from ImageNet via the Stanford Dogs Dataset.
 A full description of this competition is below.

-For processing the data, feature engineering and word vectorization (using TF-IDF) were used.
-For modeling the data, feature selection and XGBoost generated reasonable predictions.
+We took two approaches to this challenge: a feed-forward neural network (FFNN) using TensorFlow, and a Convolutional Neural Network (CNN) using Keras based on the VGG16 pre-trained model.
+For both approaches we used image augmentation, such as sharpening, rotation, and warping.

 ## Description of Competition (from Kaggle Site)